-All of our Celtic Rider Ireland tours are officially approved by Tourism Ireland and Fáilte Ireland.
+All our Celtic Rider Ireland tours are officially approved by Tourism Ireland and Fáilte Ireland.

 We are the proud winner of the National Small Firms Association ‘Outstanding Small Business 2013’ award.

-Celtic Rider, Car rentals in Ireland has compiled a selection of award winning self-guided tours with routes and accommodation included in the price.
+Celtic Rider’s Car rentals in Ireland has compiled a selection of award-winning self-guided tours with routes and accommodation included in the price.
 This has taken quite some effort on our part but we feel it to be a wonderful option for our clients.
 We have found from our clients feedback over the years, that they were extremely happy with our choice of quality Irish B&B or hotel accommodation, and location in traditional towns and villages.
-All cars are fitted with Garmin Zumo 590 LM GPS to get you to your accommodation without the hassle of getting lost.
+All cars are fitted with Garmin Zumo 590 LM GPS to get you to take you along our beautifully designed routes and to your accommodation each evening without the hassle of getting lost!
 Also the Garmin can easily be set to avoid main roads etc., this guarantees to keep you on minor country roads.
 The choice is yours to make on a daily basis…

 Day 1 – Celtic Rider-Carndonagh, Inishowen Peninsula

 - Transfer to our offices to collect car, and enjoy our 1.5 hour safety orientation course